Internal links are the glue that connect your domain's pages together.

 This post will teach you the most common issues with internal links (and how to fix them!) so you can receive the most value from your links.

-We’ve separated this into levels, so you can know which errors to prioritize, and then work your way up.
+We’ve separated this into levels, so you can know which errors to prioritize first.

 Priority 1: Technical Issues